skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "Is that your companion's name?"

-"He served you at one point", Eomer points out.
+"He served you at one point," Eomer points out.

 "Yes.
 And you snatched him away.
 That doesn't happen very often.
 But I never learned his name.
 His mind was too strong to penetrate.
 His will is great, and I could never learn anything of use from him, even when he wore the helmet."

-"I have a request", Eomer adds, "I wish for Beck and Endo to be allowed to leave the island."
+"I have a request," Eomer adds, "I wish for Beck and Endo to be allowed to leave the island."

 "What you ask is not mine to give."
 She explains, "Yesternight one of